-Finally, it is best to avoid anal sex if either of you have any type of disease that may be transmitted sexually.
-The chances of passing it to either partner are greater through anal sex, than when you perform vaginal sex.
+It is best to avoid anal sex if either of you have any type of disease that may be transmitted sexually.
+The chances of passing it to either partner are greater through anal sex than the vaginal sex.

-Anal sex is often considered more risky than other sexual methods for a variety of reasons.
+Anal sex is often considered riskier than other sexual methods for a variety of reasons.